PFS MISSION STATEMENT

 3. To promote the study and appreciation of film by such means as presentations, lectures, discussions and exhibitions.

 4. To bring people together to share experiences.
+We aim for uniting different cultures and breaking down social barriers.

 5. To celebrate the diversity in community and show films for B.M.E. groups in the community.